NessInMorse/NessInMorse.github.io/_posts/2026-06-26-Overoptimizing-lsh.markdown

 ![](/assets/iterative_sensitive_hashing.png){: .image-left}

 # Key Insight #2: Minhashing can be performed a lot faster given the specifics of the data
-The original algorithm for minhashing attempts to fidn the minimum in a list of values (based on the movies), for each user, for each permutation.
+The original algorithm for minhashing attempts to find the minimum in a list of values (based on the movies), for each user, for each permutation.
 For 100 users and 1,000 movies, this means looping over 100,000 values for each permutation regardless of how many movies a user has watched.

 This is pretty wasteful since only a single value needs to be returned for each user per permutation, and as long as the same value would have been returned by the "algorithm" it can be replaced by something better.